 Not Just Controls, the Right Controls

-One of the ways to accomplish this is to establish a Foreseeable Risk Index.
-An FRI conducted by HALOCK can provide keen insights, recommendations and direction into what you need to do to secure your particular enterprise from the risks you will face both today, and tomorrow.
+One of the ways to accomplish this is to establish a HALOCK Industry Threat (HIT) Index.
+An HIT conducted by HALOCK can provide keen insights, recommendations and direction into what you need to do to secure your particular enterprise from the risks you will face both today, and tomorrow.
 HALOCK can review your controls in the context of industry specific threats.
 In addition, they can provide gap and risk assessments, penetration tests, incident response planning and compliance audits.
 The speed in which threats transform and metamorphosize continues to accelerate.
 You don’t have time to keep up with the hastening pace of threat innovation, because HALOCK already does.
 They specialize in key industries and business sectors and have the understanding and knowledge base to secure your enterprise in a way that can not only keep your users and devices safe, but serve as a competitive advantage as well.

 Analysis is key.
 Ask yourself, “Was the data breach foreseeable?“

 Winston S. Churchill _The Second World War_ I (Boston: Houghton Mifflin, 1985) 426